anuj7781/io-passthru/benchmark/README.md

 1. Copy the script to your fio repo ```cp benchmark/measure-linear-core.sh /home/test/fio/```

-2. Run the script, pass 1 (# of nvme-devices) as argument.
+2. Run the script, pass char device and block device as arguments.
+(Note: you can pass any char/block device. /dev/ng0n1 and /dev/nvme0n1 are used as examples only in sample command.)

-3. Results will be placed in pt1 and blk1 files in the output directory.
+3. Results will be placed in pt and blk files in the output directory.

 Sample command:
 ```
-# ./measure-linear-core.sh 1
+# ./measure-linear-core.sh /dev/ng0n1 /dev/nvme0n1
 ```

 Scalability across queue-depths